nanoLogika/ACadSvg/README.md

 ## Dependencies
 * **SvgElements** https://github.com/nanoLogika/SvgElements
-* **ACadSharp** https://github.com/DomCR/ACadSharp, see also forked repo: https://github.com/mme1950/ACadSharp
+* **ACadSharp** https://github.com/DomCR/ACadSharp, see also forked repo: https://github.com/nanoLogika/ACadSharp
 * **net6.0**

 **NOTE:** Currently not all ACadSharp features required by ACadSvg are pushed to [ACadSharp](https://github.com/DomCR/ACadSharp).
-If you clone this repository you will get the ACadSharp.dll built from https://github.com/mme1950/ACadSharp.
+Please use the "merged" branch from [this repository](https://github.com/nanoLogika/ACadSharp).

 ## WIP
 The converter does not support all AutoCAD entities.
 Entitiy types that could not be converted, either because the conversion is not implemented in ACad/SVG or the DWG reader is not implemented in ACadSharp are listed in the conversion log.